Blackcurrant Skin Extract – Anthocyanin Supplements

 Blackcurrants and their anthocyanins reduce the effects of oxidative stress and are taken by several high-performance sports teams, including the All Blacks.

 Anthocyanins give blackcurrants their dark colour and act as powerful antioxidants.
 Blackcurrants contain more anthocyanins than any other commercially available fruit or vegetable.
 New Zealand’s pristine conditions and mineral-rich environment plus its elevated exposure to UV light results in blackcurrants with higher anthocyanin content than fruit that is grown in other areas.

 Blackcurrants also have a high level and complex mix of ﬂavonoids, phytochemicals and polyphenolics, all shown to have their own positive health benefits.
 It is in this area some of the most exciting recent discoveries about Blackcurrants have been made.

 We now know some blackcurrant varieties from New Zealand contain cGP which normalises Insulin-like Growth Factor-1 (IGF-1). (paper to be published 2020).
+This makes New Zealand blackcurrant supplements particularly potent.
 Low levels of cGP are linked with many neurodegenerative disorders such as Parkinson's and Strokes.
 It keeps your brain young!
 This perhaps explains the feedback we get from some customers ... of them feeling sharper and experiencing an uplift in mood;

 One daily dose of Blackcurrant Skin Extract (2 capsules) takes over 90grams of fresh blackcurrants to produce and delivers 200mg of anthocyanins and 400mg of Vitamin C.